Martchus/syncthingtray/README.md

 This does *not* mean Syncthing Tray is actively tested on all those platforms or desktop environments.

-For Plasma 5, there is in addition to the Qt Widgets based version also a "native" Plasmoid.
-Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma 5 as no testing on earlier versions is done.
+For Plasma 5 and 6, there is in addition to the Qt Widgets based version also a "native" Plasmoid.
+Note that the latest version of Syncthing Tray generally also requires the latest version of Plasma 5 or 6 as no testing on earlier versions is done.
 Use the Qt Widgets based version on other Plasma versions.
 A restart of Plasma might be required for the Plasmoid to become selectable after installation.
 Checkout the "Troubleshooting KDE integration" section below for further help if it still won't show up.

 On GTK-centered desktops have a look at the
 [Arch Wiki](https://wiki.archlinux.org/title/Uniform_look_for_Qt_and_GTK_applications)